 The Board of Directors has adopted a process for stockholders to send communications to the Board of Directors.
 Stockholders may send correspondence to the Board of Directors, c/o the Chairman of the Board, at our principal executive offices at the address set forth above.
 We will forward all correspondence addressed to the Board of Directors or any individual director.

 Director Attendance at Annual Meetings

 Directors are encouraged to attend the Annual Meeting.
-Six of our directors attended the 2019 Annual Meeting of Stockholders, in person or by phone.
+Six of our directors attended the 2020 Annual Meeting of Stockholders virtually.